Epoponne/CelestiaSoul/README.md

 ## 📱 PWA Installation

-CelestiaFlow is a Progressive Web App — users can install it directly to their phone home screen without an app store.
+CelestiaSOUL is a Progressive Web App — users can install it directly to their phone home screen without an app store.

 On mobile, visit the site and tap **"Add to Home Screen"** in the browser menu.
 The app will install and behave like a native application.